gensx-inc/gensx/website/home/_posts/why-react-is-the-best-backend-workflow-engine.md

 );
 ```

 Last week we open sourced [GenSX](https://github.com/gensx-inc/gensx), a framework for building agents and workflows with React-like components.
-It's a node.js framework for production-grade AI applications with uni-directional dataflow and no concept of "re-rendering".
+But unlike React, it's a backend node.js framework for production-grade AI applications with uni-directional dataflow and no concept of "re-rendering".

 ## The "no framework" movement